JaminUbuntu/NLP-Coursework-Benjamin/README.md

 ## ❓ FAQ / Known Issues

 - **Q: Why does Word2Vec underperform on its own?**
-  A: It requires larger corpora to capture rich semantic patterns.
+  A: It requires larger training corpora to capture rich semantics effectively.

-- **Q: Can this scale to multilingual datasets?**
+- **Q: Can this scale to multilingual tweets?**
-  A: Yes, with pre-trained multilingual embeddings and adapted preprocessing.
+  A: Yes, with multilingual Word2Vec models and Unicode-aware preprocessing.

-- **Q: Why focus on Traditional ML instead of Deep Learning?**
+- **Q: Why use Traditional ML and not Deep Learning?**
-  A: For interpretability, computational efficiency, and educational clarity.
+  A: To explore interpretable and lightweight models as a baseline.

 ---